OrganicityEu/organicityeu.github.io/docs/tools/set/index.md

-# Smartphone Experimentation
+# Sensing on the Go

 ##Experimenter Guide

 ###Introduction

-This guide will help you understand the functionality provided by the Smartphone Experimentation OrganiCity CoCreation tool, its capabilities and all the necessary steps to create, configure, monitor and manage your experiment as well as retrieve the data collected.
+This guide will help you understand the functionality provided by the Sensing on the Go (previously known as Smartphone Experimentation) OrganiCity
+CoCreation tool, its capabilities and all the necessary steps to create, configure, monitor and manage your experiment as well as retrieve the data collected.

 ###Experimentation as a Service

-The Smartphone Experimentation is offered as an Experimentation As A Service tool that you can easily use over via its cloud infrastructures and the provided Android Smartphone Application.
+The Sensing on the Go is offered as an Experimentation As A Service tool that you can easily use over via its cloud infrastructures and the provided Android Smartphone Application.

 **Experimenter Portal**
-The Smartphone Experimentation cloud interface is tightly integrated with the OrganiCity Experimenter's portal.
+The Sensing on the Go cloud interface is tightly integrated with the OrganiCity Experimenter's portal.
 Most of the functionalities for managing the experimentation flow.
 In order to configure a new Experiment Experimenters need to follow the steps presented bellow: